steadybit/docs-public/install-and-configure/install-agent/using-mutual-tls-for-extensions.md

 In case the client certificate is stored in a secret, you can directly reference it:

-`outpost.extensions.tls.clientCertificate.fromSecret=some-client-secret`
+`agent.extensions.tls.clientCertificate.fromSecret=some-client-secret`

 #### Using a Container path

-If you put the client certificate into the container some other way, use this option to tell the outpost agent where to find it:
+If you put the client certificate into the container some other way, use this option to tell the agent where to find it:

-`outpost.extensions.clientCertificate.path=/some/client.crt`\
+`agent.extensions.clientCertificate.path=/some/client.crt`\
-`outpost.extensions.clientCertificate.key.path=/some/client.key`
+`agent.extensions.clientCertificate.key.path=/some/client.key`

 #### Password Protected Private Keys